Auto Model

 Cost Optimization

-Uses the more economical Sonnet for implementation tasks where speed matters, while reserving Opus for planning tasks that benefit from deeper reasoning.
+Uses the more economical models for implementation tasks where speed matters, while reserving stronger reasoning models for planning tasks.
 You get optimal cost-to-capability ratio without thinking about it.

 Best-in-Class Models